AlleyYuan/golang-api-with-gin/README.md

 # golang-api-with-gin
-#a simple golang api with gin framword including token authorization
+a simple golang api with gin framwork including token authorization using mysql with gorm to store the data